omnivector-solutions/jobbergate/jobbergate-docs/docs/source/developer_guide/template_workflows.md

 - File: prompt the user for a file path
 - Checkbox: prompt the user to select as many items from a list as they want
 - Confirm: prompt the user to offer a boolean response
-- BooleanList: prompt a series of boolean resonses
+- BooleanList: prompt a series of boolean responses
 - Const: set the variable to the default value without even asking the user

 !!!note